IIIF/training/iiif-online-workshop/day-four/annotations-and-annotation-lists.md

 and we also saw yesterday that annotations are fundamental to how a IIIF Manifests work with images and video painted on to a canvas with annotations.

 Annotations in IIIF follow the [W3C annotation model](https://www.w3.org/TR/annotation-model/) and its precursor [Open Annotations](http://www.openannotation.org/).
-I will go through the difference briefly later but the model is conceptionally similar:
+I will go through the differences briefly later but the model is conceptionally similar:

 ![Web Annotation model](https://www.w3.org/TR/annotation-model/images/intro_model.png)